 The amount you’ll pay for RAC car insurance depends on a variety of factors, such as the make and model of your car, your address, your driving history and so on.
 However, RAC claims that customers with more than nine years of no claims discount could reduce their premiums by as much as 65% by insuring with them.
 The company also says that 10% of its customers pay less than £165 per year for comprehensive cover.

 It’s worth noting that RAC manage to be very competitive by working as a broker with a panel of insurers behind them.
 This has the benefit that they can scan several prices and choose the best for you.

 However, it can, therefore, be that two people buying through RAC, despite having called the same number or used the same online form, end up with different underlying insurers.
 This underlying insurer can sometimes be important for the level of service the customer receives on administration and claims, so it is always worth asking to understand exactly what product you are buying.

 What do RAC car insurance reviews from customers say?

-RAC motor insurance was named as a ‘Trusted Car Insurance Provider’ at the Moneywise Customer Services Awards 2014, and has a customer review score of 4/5 on money.co.uk.
-A survey by Which? shows the company has a customer satisfaction score of 66%, while over on reviewcentre.com just 9% of nearly 200 reviewers would recommend RAC car insurance to a friend.
+A survey by Which? shows the company has a customer satisfaction score of 52%, while over on reviewcentre.com just 7% of around 200 reviewers would recommend RAC car insurance to a friend.

 What do RAC car insurance reviews from the experts say?

 RAC insurance has won a number of awards, and its top tier of protection has been awarded five stars out of a possible five from Defaqto, the independent financial products review group (its comprehensive cover has been given four stars).
-Over on Which? however, a combined customer score of 66% and policy score of 56% gives the company an overall 61%, ranking it 23rd of 30 providers examined in the survey.
+Over on Which? however, a combined customer score of 52% and the policy score of 57% give the company an overall 60%, ranking it 29rd of 31 providers examined in the survey.